Khoy County: Modern period

 Khoy city was fortified at various times in its history, most recently by the Qajar dynasty in the nineteenth century.

 After the death of Nadir Shah Afshar in 1747, Khoy and its immediate surroundings broke away from central government of Iran like several other regions of Iran, including what is now Georgia and some of the northern Caucasian Khanates comprising the northwestern territories of Iran.

 Khoy became the centre of the newly established Khanate of Khoy (1747–1813) which was loyal to the central government only when it was powerful (like during Karim Khan's reign), and autonomous when the central role was weak.
 The return of Khoy to the central government of Iran was during the beginning of Qajar period during Agha Mohammad Khan's reign.

 Khoy was attacked in 1827 by the Russian Empire who was attempting to seize the last of the Caucasian territories of Iran comprising Armenia and what is now Azerbaijan during the Russo-Persian War (1826–1828).
 The war, which mainly razed in the extremely nearby South Caucasus region eventually happened to moved deeper south as well.

 Until 1828, Khoy had a large number of Armenians, however, the Treaty of Turkmenchay following the outcome of the 1826–1828 war and the victory over the neighbouring Ottoman Empire as concluded in the Treaty of Adrianople, encouraged the mass resettlement of Armenians from both Turkey and Iran in the Russian-controlled territory of modern Armenia.
 In the mid-1800s some of them immigrated to eastern Armenia, which by then had just become part of the Russian Empire.
 However, a small Armenian population remains living in Khoy city and county.

 Eli Smith notes in his "Missionary Researches in Armenia: Including a Journey through Asia Minor, an into Georgia and Persia" released in 1834 that he and his group had heard while passing through Khoy that the city had between 4000 and 7000 Muslim families, while only about 100 Armenian families were left.
-He noted further that in the immediate villages around Khoy city there were a few more Armenians, but the vast majority had migrated to the North of the Aras river following Russia's victory over Persia in 1828 and the encouraged settling in the newly incorporated Russian regions of Eastern Armenia.
+He noted further that in the immediate villages around Khoy city there were a few more Armenians, but the vast majority had migrated to the north of the Aras river following Russia's victory over Persia in 1828 and the encouraged settling in the newly incorporated Russian regions of Eastern Armenia.

 In 1911 Khoy was occupied by Ottoman troops, followed in World War I by Russian troops, who withdrew in 1917.
 In World War II it was again occupied by Soviet troops, who remained until 1946.

+Administrative history

+In 2007, the villages of Dizaj Diz and Qotur were converted to cities.
+In addition, Chaypareh District was separated from the county in the establishment of Chaypareh County.
+The village of Zarabad became a city in 2011.

+Demographics

+Language

-Today, Khoy County is mainly populated by both Azeris and Kurds.
+Today, Khoy County is mainly populated by Azerbaijani people.
 The Armenians and Assyrians have largely fled and left the region due to massacres before and after the First World War.
-Today, it has a large Kurdish and Azeri population.

-Nature